Calandiel/spicy/README.md

 Add your projects `common/build` directory to data paths.
 This should be the *only* data path in the profile (besides the built-in path of the engine that can't be removed).

+Lastly, edit `openmw.cfg`.
+Yes, even though it tells you not to (it's one of the reasons why you need a separate openmw installation).
+`data-local` needs to point to `common/build` with a relative path, otherwise `openmw-cs` will not actually edit your mod file but instead create a cached copy on work on that (intended behavior, but why they'd want to break ctrl+s is beyond me).
+For the developers of spicy the path is set to `data-local="../MorrowindGames/ApoMW/common/build"`

 Enable the scripts and the addon of your game, then launch the game.
 From then on, you can run the game with `openmw --skip-menu --new-game` for faster development, without going through the launcher.